bracketdash/simple-directives/README.md

 If you intend to pass a string as the argument, don't place quotes around it.

 Arguments may not include the `:`, `;`, or `,` characters.

+Arguments cannot be added to comparison or assignment expressions.